 Business cards have to fit a lot of information in a small area.
 But they often try to do too much.

 For instance, the card layout below is fairly common.
-I call it the baseball-diamond layout: information is pushed out to the corners, and your eye has to travel around the edge of the whole card to read everything.
+I call it the baseball-diamond layout: information is pushed out to the corners in the misguided belief that the shape of the card should dictate the shape of the typography.
+As I mentioned in maxims of page layout, this technique tends to produce mediocre results.

 Point size of name too large.